ColinMaudry/sparql-router/README.md

 - Passthrough queries via `/sparql`
 - Create new canned queries by HTTP POST, SSH or FTP
 - Basic auth for POST and DELETE
+- API doc written in Swagger
-- Support for HTTPS endopoints
+- Support for HTTPS endpoints
 - CORS enabled

 ## License